DLinIoTedge/dltrainBook/DLtrain/Ubuntu/C-ConvNov22/cpuTrain/Readme.md

 # Build DLtrain for Ubuntu X86

 Workflow create DLtrain executable for Training in ubuntu  X86 machine.

+ Let cpuTrain be root folder for the following steps. build folder created in cpuTrain folder for cmake

 	mkdir build
 	cd mkdir